devjona/weather-react/README.md

 ## Stuff to solve:

 ### API issues:
 * This API seems to return one city when it's a city inside the US.
 If I search for "Toronto" and then click on "Toronto, ON, CA", I get the same entire list of results of all Torontos in the world.
 I'm not sure why.
-If i search for "Austin", I can click on "Austin, TX" and the API will yield `current_observation` data for just that city.
+If I search for "Austin", I can click on "Austin, TX" and the API will yield `current_observation` data for just that city.
 * I need to sort the responses (list of cities) in a more user-friendly way and in a way that makes more sense.
-What I mean is, it isn't likely that if you're in the USA, and you type "Los Angeles", that you are looking for eight-one responses to this.
+What I mean is, it isn't likely that if you're in the USA, and you type "Los Angeles", that you are looking for eighty-one responses to this.
   * I could try to use the user's location to present results that are more geo-proximal
   * I could try to get a list of cities, or pre-load some API or database into here, and when a user types "Los Angeles", I can cross reference the API results with more "likely" results, limit the length of the dropdown list, and if they want more results, they can click to expand it.
 * I need to see if it's really necessary to make three API calls to get: